armadillu/ofxAnimatable/ReadMe.md

 Set of classes that to set up very simple animations, with curves, repeat modes and scheduling.
-As if now, you can animate ofPoints, ofColors and floats.
+As of now, you can animate ofPoints, ofColors and floats.

 Let's see how to make a value animate indefinitely between two positions, with an EaseInEaseOut curve.